-As a guitarist, Mr. Heathco has performed with various musicians, ensembles, and bands, including: Opera Vista, Divergence Vocal Theater, AURA Contemporary Ensemble, the Free Radicals, and as the guitarist for progressive/math metal band The Pant Factory.
+As a guitarist, Mr. Heathco has performed with various musicians, ensembles, and bands, including: VOX, Da Camera of Houston, Opera Vista, Divergence Vocal Theater, AURA Contemporary Ensemble, the Free Radicals, and as the guitarist for progressive/math metal band The Pant Factory.
 He has taught guitar and music theory privately in the Houston area for over a decade, regularly served as a faculty member of American Festival for the Arts, has taught numerous classes at the University of Houston, and is also a contributor to the contemporary music web magazine I Care If You Listen.
 George received a B.M. in music business and an M.M. in composition from the University of Houston.
 Some of the musicians he has studied with include: Rob Smith, Robert Nelson, James Bishop, Jim Vassallo, Noe Marmolejo, Dennis Dotson, and Mike Wheeler.